 But what Docebo doesn't have is a place for knowledge to live outside of a course.

-Both platforms let you upload files and deliver training.
-The distinction is between delivering a document inside a course and building a living knowledge system that your team searches, updates, and trusts every day.
+Both platforms let you upload files and deliver training β and both keep version history of their content.
+The distinction is between delivering a document inside a course and building a living knowledge system your team searches, updates, and trusts every day.

 π€ Two very different kinds of AI